jeffreyziegler/jeffreyziegler.github.io/pages/pubs.md

 </details>
 <br/>

+Cheruvu, Sivaram & **Jeffrey Ziegler**. ”How Much Influence Do Opinion Writers Have on Per Curium Courts?
+Uncovering Author Drift in Written Decisions Using Neural Networks”.

 Gabel, Matthew & **Jeffrey Ziegler**. ”Automating the CompLaw Database: Exploring the Limits and Possibilities of Replacing Human Coders”.

 <br/>